kjensen19/kjensen19/README.md

 - 👋 Hi, I’m Kyle
 - 👀 I’m interested in solving interesting puzzles, and finding new and unexpected ways to do things.
-- 🌱 I’m currently working on fullstack projects centered around Javascript
+- 🌱 I’m currently working on fullstack projects with JS/REACT/REDUX/SAGAS/NODEJS/POSTGRESQL
-- 💞️ I’m looking to collaborate on interesting things?
+- 💞️ I will finish the Prime accelerated program in Novemeber and am open to frontend, backend, or fullstack opportunities.
-- 📫 How to reach me kjensen19@gmail.com
+- 📫 I can be reached at kjensen19@gmail.com
+- 💾 www.linkedin.com/in/kyle-jensen-solutions

 <!---
 kjensen19/kjensen19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.